orangeduck/LuaAutoC/README.md

 ### Managing Behaviour

 Often in C, the same types can have different meanings.
 For example an `int*` could either mean that a function wants an array of integers or that it outputs some integer.
 We can change the behaviour of Lua AutoC without changing the function signature by using typedefs and new conversion functions.
 Then on function registration you just use the newly defined type rather than the old one.
-Providing the types are true aliases there wont be any problems with converting types.
+Providing the types are true aliases there won't be any problems with converting types.

 ```c
 static void print_int_list(int* list, int num_ints) {